Termites are a real nuisance when they attack your place.

 As these weather-resistant fillers are designed specially to use outdoors, they become 100% waterproof once they dry.

-Many of these are also stainable wood fillers which means you can sand, paint, and stain over them for refinishing the exterior wood just like new.
+Many of these are also stainable wood fillers which means you can sand, paint, and stain over them to refinish the exterior wood just like new.

 Can You Repair Termite Damage with Wood Epoxy?